oemof/DHNx/docs/simulation_models.rst

 Heat losses depend on temperature level, mass flow and pipe insulation.
 Especially the representation of the heat losses depends a lot on the level of detail of a model.
-As mentioned above, the current implementation treats the thermal beaviour as steady state.
+As mentioned above, in the current implementation, the thermal state of the network is assumed to be in steady state conditions.
 The temperature at the outlet is calculated as follows:

 .. math::